caitlinstanton/Interactive-Lab-Hub/Lab 2/README.md

 # Lab 2 Part 2

-Pull Interactive Lab Hub updates to your repo.

-Modify the code from last week's lab to make a new visual interface for your new clock.
-You may [extend the Pi](Extending%20the%20Pi.md) by adding sensors or buttons, but this is not required.

-As always, make sure you document contributions and ideas from others explicitly in your writeup.

-You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
-What each person did should be explicitly documented.
-Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

-I worked alongside Priya Kattappurath for the second part of this lab.
 Working off the code from part 1, we built a joystick controlled clock with two modes: binary clock and normal 24-hour clock.
 It utilizes a Sparkfun QWIIC joystick and mini piTFT for hardware components, and relies on webcolors, I2C communication, and a finite state machine (FSM) on the software side.
+The program is written in `binaryclock_pt2.py`.

 The clock has three states: colored screen, binary clock, and 24-hour clock.
 Once the python script is run, the user is prompted to input a color, which is translated to RGB using webcolors and used as the screen background.
 The system then enters the middle state to show a screen with the user's chosen color.
 The joystick toggles between the states of the system: if the user pulls it to the left from the middle state it enters the binary clock mode, and if the user pulls it to the right from the middle state it enters the 24-hour clock mode.
 All three states can be entered by the user through left and right motions of the joystick, and the state will remain on the screen once the joystick stops moving.